 “Because she’s fucking crazy!” the singer exploded.
 At this outburst, Kashmir leapt from the couch and tore across the room.
 “Sorry.” he said again, to both the cat and Arielle.

 Ari reached out and put a hand on his arm.
-“No,” she corrected him, “I am sorry.
+“No,” she corrected him, “I’m sorry.
 For you.
+Just overhearing that was bad enough.
 Is this…normal?” she asked, pity and amazement in her tone.

 Arielle squeezed his hand.
 “I know that.
 And everyone else-unless they are crazy-knows that too.”
 He nodded grimly, but despite that reassurance, she could feel the weariness coming off him in waves.
 “Listen,” she claimed, “I know what your problem is.”
 Russ raised an eyebrow, as if ready to hear another lecture.
 Instead, Ari pressed on, “You need a break.
 We all need one once in awhile.
 So…” she stood up straight in front of the couch, as if she were one of her professors addressing a lecture hall, and announced in an authoritative tone, “welcome to Spoiling 101!”